Landgate Rye

 In 1377 the French returned to Rye for a short visit, generally attacking everything and everyone and yet again sacked Rye, this was probably the most savage of all visits as they burned practically every building in the town.
 Only a few stone buildings survived.

-Pop into Clive Sawyers Photography Gallery, it is about where the open barn door is on this picture, Clive has travelled the World, been to most amazing cities and chooses to make Rye his home.
-You will see some of the amazing pictures of the Rye bay area mounted on Canvas, Aluminum and other media.
+You will see some of the amazing pictures of the Rye bay area mounted on Canvas, Aluminium and other media.
 Clive has contributed many of the pictures you will see used to promote the area.

 The Landgate is the last remaining of two gates built to defend Rye from invading forces, which all started in 1066